-The Commission continues to receive selfreports of violations from regulated entities and market participants.
-In FY 2010, the Commission received 93 self-reports of violations ranging from minor errors in filing requirements to breaches of rules on the use of transmission entitlements or capacity release requirements.
-Many of the selfreported matters were resolved without any sanctions, while some more serious matters resulted in investigations.
-In FY 2010, the Commission issued one order approving a settlement with civil penalties for a selfreported matter.
+The Commission continues to receive self-reports of violations from regulated entities and market participants.
+In FY 2011, the Commission received 107 self-reports of violations ranging from minor errors in filing requirements to breaches of rules on the use of transmission entitlements or capacity release requirements.
+Many of the self-reported matters were resolved without any sanctions, while some more serious matters resulted in investigations.

 The information gathered from these selfreports is provided to the public and regulated entities in the Commission's annual report on enforcement activities.
-The 2010 Report on Enforcement was released in November 2010 (http://www.ferc.gov/legal/staff-reports/11-18-10-enforcement.pdf).
-Such information assists regulated entities in indentifying risks to address through their compliance programs and underscores the benefits of self-reporting and voluntary compliance.
-The Commission expects that as regulated entities and market participants improve their internal compliance monitoring, they will continue to self-report violations.
+The 2011 Report on Enforcement was released on November 17, 2011.
+Such information assists regulated entities in identifying risks to address through their compliance programs and underscores the benefits of self-reporting and voluntary compliance.
+The Commission expects that regulated entities and market participants improve their internal compliance monitoring, they will continue to self-report violations.